How We Help

 Tree of Life Group

 The Tree of Life Group is an innovative one-day group event for young people living with chronic health conditions.
-It enables them to build positive views of themselves with an identity separate from their health condition, thereby enhancing self-esteem and reducing the negative influence of chronic illness in and on their lives.
+It enables them to build positive views of themselves with an identity separate from their health condition, which aims to promote self-esteem and reduce the impact of chronic illness on their lives.

 What children say about this group:

 “The best thing about the day was when we were all doing our blood sugars and when we were saying these to each other.
 It was really good to find out about coping strategies other people use.”

 “The best thing about the day was finally meeting people my age that understand how it feels to have diabetes and to be able to talk to people.”

 Diabetes Transition Group

 This group is designed specifically for young people in the Paediatric Diabetes Transition Service, as they approach the time when they will move to the Adult Diabetes Service and are becoming more independent in managing their condition.
 The group is often joined by guest speakers.